Own your access.

 Subscriptions are a one-way street.
 You pay.
 You leave.
 It's gone.

 Buy once.
 Own forever.
-Sell anytime.
+Transfer anytime.

 Earn the day you launch.